glhkang/ambianceCatcher/README.md

 ## Core Functionalities

-- Allow the user to choose a song of their choice (dynamic input) for their journey
+- Allows the user to choose a song of their choice (dynamic input) for their journey
 - The “set the ambiance” button randomly sets a visualization to the song
 - Play/pause button plays and pauses the chosen song
-- An "about" modal describes what Ambiance Catcher is and how to use the app
+- An "about" modal that describes what Ambiance Catcher is and how to use the app

 ## Design Structure